kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 {% include figure.html path="assets/img/2023-06-23-Explainable-ViT/ViT_architecture.PNG" class="img-fluid" %}

-What is a Vision Transformer?
-What is going on with the inner mechanism of it?
+So what is a Vision Transformer?
+What is going on with the inner parameters of it?
 How do they even work?
-Can we poke at them and dissect them into pieces to understand them better?
+Can we poke at these parameters and dissect them into pieces to understand them better?

-These are some questions that we will try to answer in this post.
+These are some fundamental questions that we will try to answer in this post.
 Firstly, we will try to remind our reader about what is exactly a vision transformer and how it works.
 We will develop a simple image classifier that distinguishes between 🍕🍣🥩 images.
-Hence, we will try to revise methods that aim to shed light on their inner mechanisms.
-Our aim goal is to investigate all the current standard practices for visualizing the mechanisms that cause the `ViT` classifier to predict a specific class each time.
+Moreover, we will try to showcase methods that aim to shed light on the inner mechanisms of the `ViT` model.
 These visualizations could be useful for:

-- **the reseracher/developer**: Which parts of the transformers are activated when we input a specific image?
+- Figuring out which parts of the transformers are activated when we input a specific image.
 Being able to look at intermediate activation layers different heads and part of the architecture and investigate what led to specific model activation.

--  **the reseracher/developer**: What did it learn?
+-  Figuring out what did it learn?
 What type of patterns did the model learn?
 Usually, this is in the form of the question <em>What input image maximizes the response from this activation?</em>, and you can use variants of <em>Activation Maximization</em> for that.

-- **both the developer and the user**: What did it see in this image?
+- Figuring out what did it see in this image?
 Being able to Answer <em>What part of the image is responsible for the network prediction</em>, is sometimes called <em>feature or pixel attribution</em>.

-This tutorial was based on the code from the following tutorial: [https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial15/Vision_Transformer.html](https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial15/Vision_Transformer.html).

-At the end of this tutorial a simple TODO exercise will be provided to gauge the performance of different XAI methods for our built `ViT` model.
+We will make use of `PyTorch` to implement these methods and showcase the results.
+Moreover, we will make use of two different XAI methods.
+At the end of this tutorial, a simple TODO exercise will be provided to gauge the performance of different XAI methods for our built `ViT` model.

 # Vision Transformer ViT